Steve Justice Studio

 A song works across time the way a painting works across space … The song tells me what to do.
 The less my brain is involved, the more I trust the music.
 Often, I don’t know what the song is about until after it’s done, and not even always then. – Jean Sibelius

-This collision of earth and sky myths (Nordic pagan and Catholic Christian) was inspired after seeing Michelangelo’s delicate, seemingly lighter-than-air Pieta in Rome, and then seeing in Helsinki a rigidly-posed attempt to reproduce that masterpiece, that someone had whittled from a couple birch logs and painted.
+This collision of earth and sky myths (Nordic pagan and Catholic Christian) was inspired after seeing Michelangelo’s delicate, so seemingly lighter-than-air Pieta in Rome, and then seeing in Helsinki a rigidly-posed attempt to reproduce that masterpiece, that someone had whittled from a couple birch logs and painted with the tail of a wolverine.

-My absorption of Finland’s Kalevala mythology served me as the common text between the two Pietas.
-Jesus and Lemminkainen were both mama’s boys who ran afoul, died and were reborn, each in His own way.
-Jesus rode into Jerusalem, tied his ass to a tree, got drunk and acted out, this time with unfortunate results, and the feisty hunter Lemminkainen defied his mother Kyllikki’s advice and unsuccessfully fought a monster in the waters of Tuonela.
-Both mothers grieved and forgave.
-Lemminkainen was re-assembled and Jesus was reborn.
+The New Testament and Finland’s Kalevala mythology serve as the distorted mirror texts that spawned this comment on a mother’s love and forgiveness.
+Jesus and Lemminkainen were both mama’s boys who ran afoul, died and were reborn, each in his/His own way.
+Jesus rode into Jerusalem, then things went all screwy, with unfortunate results.
+The feisty hunter Lemminkainen defied his mother Kyllikki’s advice and unsuccessfully fought a monster in the waters of Tuonela.
+Both mothers grieved and forgave — Lemminkainen was re-assembled and Jesus was reborn, to live on for only three more days.

-This painting was also informed by the moving first movement of Henryck Gorecki’s Third Symphony (“Songs of Sorrow”), about mothers losing children.
-(The bass strings sob for the first 10 minutes, then Dawn Upshaw finishes you off.)
-Listen to it.
+Pieta Kalevala was also informed by the moving first movement of Henryck Gorecki’s Third Symphony (“Songs of Sorrow”), about mothers losing children.
+(The bass strings sob for the first 10 minutes, then the soprano Dawn Upshaw finishes you off.
+Listen and weep.)